-“Psycho,” the 1960 cinematic classic suspense-thriller by Alfred Hitchcock, caught audiences off guard with the audacious murder of its main character less than halfway through the film.
+“Psycho,” the 1960 cinematic classic suspense-thriller by Alfred Hitchcock, caught audiences off guard with the shocking murder of its main character less than halfway through the film.

 When actress Janet Leigh watched herself in the scene, where a knife-wielding silhouette surprises her character in the shower from behind, Leigh said it was so terrifying that she stopped taking showers altogether and would lock all the doors and windows to her home whenever she did.

 To be sure, the violins screeching in the background probably didn’t help.

 Hitchcock’s masterpiece, released 60 years ago Tuesday (June 16), ushered in the new era of the slasher film genre and inspired a new generation of filmmakers who continue to reprise the trademark edge-of-your-seat style.

 Today, the film is one of the most recognizable and iconic in cinematic history.